team-blaze/gbfs/README.md

+For the Beryl specific documentation see the `beryl-gbfs-docs` branch or click [this link here](https://github.com/team-blaze/gbfs/blob/beryl-gbfs-docs/gbfs.md).

 # General Bikeshare Feed Specification
 Documentation for the General Bikeshare Feed Specification, a standardized data feed for bike share system availability.